thomasvuong/Wan2GP/README.md

 **Follow DeepBeepMeep on Twitter/X to get the Latest News**: https://x.com/deepbeepmeep

 ## 🔥 Latest Updates :
-### October 5 2025: WanGP v8.993 - One Last Thing before the Big Unknown ...
+### October 6 2025: WanGP v8.993 - A few last things before the Big Unknown ...

 This new version hasn't any new model...